 top of page

-Barrel Strength Leadership Executive and Future Leader Training
+Executive & Leader Training

 Design Thinking.
 Frameworks, Critical and Creative Thinking.
 Design thinking is a powerful learning framework for making sense of complex adaptive systems and ill-structured problems.
 Design thinking involves abductive reasoning, using creativity and empathy, to construct an explanation from observations.
 Properly framing a problem is critical to the iterative process of developing an approach to address it.

-Vision v Visualization.
+Vision versus Visualization.
 A "leader's vision" is the overarching, future-oriented goal or desired state that a leader aims to achieve, essentially a mental picture of the organization's future direction, while "leader visualization" is the active mental process of creating a detailed, vivid image of that vision in one's mind, allowing for a deeper understanding and commitment to the leader's vision; essentially, visualization is the act of mentally picturing the vision in detail.

 Decision-Making Processes.
 Effective decision-making is the ability to make informed choices that lead to the desired outcome.
 It's a skill that can be developed and is important for success in both personal and professional life.
 The ability to gather tools, information, analysis, alternatives, and weighing consequences / cost / risk against the opportunities and time available.